 What happens to unexpended funds on completed projects?

-Unexpended funds are returned to the customer.
+Unexpended funds are returned to the sponsor.

 Yes.
 Volpe will return all unexpended funds (after all project and close-out costs have been covered).